Island of Hawai'i vacation rentals

 The Big Island is also famous for its beautifully diverse beaches, whose sands range in color from snow to ebony.
 Onekahakaha Beach Park boasts lively tide pools and inlets, offering some of the safest swimming on the Island.
 The waters off the palm-tree-lined Waialea Beach are home to an abundance of tropical fish in the water, which make it a great snorkeling spot.
 As much as the island has to offer in natural wonders, there are a fair share of cities worth visiting here as well.
 Kailua-Kona, or simply Kona, is home to restaurants serving up Hawaiian specialties, shops where you’ll find clothing and handcrafted gifts, and a pier from which you can admire the sunset.

-When is the best time to stay in a vacation rental in Island of Hawai'i?
+The best time to stay in a vacation rental in Island of Hawai'i

 Hawaii has two seasons, the wet season from November to March and the dry season from April to October.
 The Big Island is known for year-round tropical temperatures, but depending on where you are staying, the climate can vary dramatically.
 Puna experiences warm humidity and rain, while it’s much cooler at Mauna Kea, Waimea, and Hawaii Volcanoes National Park.
 Due to protection from the wind, Kona enjoys mostly dry and warm days; however, it’s a good idea to prepare for rain at any time.